lucasrfma/advent-of-code/README.md

 ## Day Eight
 I think every time after doing one of these challenges I end up concluding that I should not anchor myself too much to part one's solution when moving on to part two.... to do just that again on the next one.

+## Day Nine
+Took me quite some time to get part 1 done, tried to look for zeroes looking at subsets of each line, before expanding the search to try and find shortcuts, but when I ran some tests at the end, just processing the whole line was a bit faster.
+Maybe with longer inputs this would have worked?

+Part two of this day was the easiest part two so far perhaps, my p1 solution basically had it solved right away.